julianmak/NEMO-related/docs/compilation_notes/HKUST_HPC2.rst

 .. note::

-  To add: SLURM submission script, post processing script
+  To add: post processing script

 The build uses NEMO 3.7/4.0 + XIOS 2.0 as the example.
 For installing other versions, extrapolate from the other notes.